 - The bunker: The prime object of interest is the imposing fortification itself, dating back to the 40s, covering two floors and having meters thick, bomb-proof walls.
 Initially, the bunker was called “opera 3 – Absperrung von Moos” (barrier of Moos) and it was one of six shelters, which were built in the valley Passeiertal during the time of fascism.
 But in Moos, the construction works have never been completed and the bunker has never been in service.

 - From ice age to future: This exhibition starts with the last ice age and tells the history of the region like a time travel, illustrated by many archaeological finds from every prehistoric epochs.

 - Ibex: Unofficially, the ibex is the heraldic animal of the Texel Group Nature Park.
 The vicinity of the museum is a large outdoor enclosure for an ibex family and with a bit of luck and patience visitors can observe these animals in the wild.

-- Climbing paradise: Around Moos in Passeier there are several climbing parks, but you can go climbing as well directly on the “Bunker Mooseum”, because there is an artificial climbing wall.
+- Climbing paradise: Around Moos in Passeier there are several climbing parks, but you can go climbing as well directly near the “Bunker Mooseum”, in the climbing park with 18 routes (level of difficulty 5c-7b).

 Phone: +39 0473 648529